 “If you stand for nothing, Burr, what will you fall for?”

 What will you stand for?
 What will you fall for?
 What shapes these kinds of decisions for each of us individually as well as collectively?
 These are not abstract questions, but something we confront every day in our world as continuous news stories—real and fake—confound our values of what is right and wrong and as leaders challenge long-established ethics standards and practices.
 The focus on ethics at Georgetown and in the all the graduate programs at SCS deliberately creates a forum—and, more importantly, an inner dialogue as well as a conversation—around these kinds of questions.

-In SCS’s newest program, Design Management & Communications, ethics is also a key part.
+In SCS’s newest program, Master's in Design Management & Communications, ethics is also a key part.
 The ethical design course, Ethics and Design, that I will be launching in Spring 2019 as part of this program will explore ethical foundations and issues in design as well as show how ethics—the choices we make every day in everything we do, including design—permeates the choices we make, whether we are aware of it or not.